-We asked Australians to share their experiences on the cost of treating eating disorders.
+We asked Australians to share their experiences as carers of someone experiencing an eating disorder.

 It can be extremely difficult raising the subject of eating disorders with a friend or loved one.
 To be supportive one needs to learn what to say and what not to say.